Why, you ask?

 In this blog (if you are a member of the grammar police) you will find bad grammer (hee hee), pour puntuation (ha ha), and dreadful speling.
 You’re welcome, grammar police.

-Please note, though, that you’ll likely require a translator when reading my posts—since I’m quite the expert in writing the incomprehensible.
+Meaning, you’ll likely require a translator when reading any of my posts—seeing as I’m quite the expert in writing the incomprehensible.

-So feel free to bring that translator: you’ll only add to my stats—say nothing of my ego.
+So feel free to bring a translator: it’ll add to my stats—say nothing of my ego.

-Okay, the following detail might reveal more than you will want to know about me.
-But, I’m going to risk it—just for you.
+The following detail might reveal more than you wish to know about me, but I’m going to risk it—just for you.